Ashish-v5/beware-of-dogs/README.md

 # Beware of dogs

-The purpose of this exercise is to train you to work exceptions, to raise them in particular.
+The purpose of this exercise is to train you to work with generics.

 Estimated workload of this exercise is _30 min_.